topheman/react-es6-redux/README.md

 `npm test` will launch:

 * linting of `/src` & `/test` folders via `eslint`
-* the unit-tests in `/test/unit` folder via `mocha` *(the location of the unit-tests will change in the v3, they will remain right to their component)*
+* the unit-tests files are located in `/src` inside `__tests__` folders, named like `*.spec.js`
+* those tests files are run by karma

 This task is launched on `pre-commit` hook & on Travis CI.

-*Note: There aren't much unit tests currently, this part is still in progress.*
+If you wish to generate coverage reports, just `npm run karma-coverage` (those reports are generated on Travis CI anyway and available on [coveralls.io](https://coveralls.io/github/topheman/react-es6-redux)), you will find them in local at `/build/reports/coverage`.

+*Unit tests are still in progress, I assume some parts will be missing - like polyfills for PhantomJS - I'll finish that in a few days.*

 #####End to end tests